جامعة النجاح الوطنية

 3

-This is a three credit-hour university-required English language course designed for students who need to work on the four skills of the language: reading, writing, listening, and speaking.
+University English I (E11000103) is a three credit-hour university-required English language course designed for students who need to work on the four skills of the language: reading, writing, listening, and speaking.
 The development of vocabulary and skills of comprehension are integral parts of the course.
 In addition, various reading strategies (making predictions, identifying main ideas, reading for details, relating information in the text to life experience) are introduced and developed through a wide range of topics for reading and writing.
 The course encourages a more analytical and independent approach to study and helps prepare the students for any subsequent exam preparation.

 3

-The course is mandatory for university students from various disciplines, so it does provide students with knowledge and `information about the Palestinian reality and in particular the political developments of the Palestinian cause since its inception until the present day in line social and economic developments and political which constitute the main pillars for the study of the Palestinian political reality.
-This course aims to study Palestinian issue from its begging until present day in social, economic and political issue.
+The course is mandatory for university students from various disciplines, so it provides students with knowledge and `information about the Palestinian reality and in particular the political developments of the Palestinian cause since its inception until the present day in line social and economic developments and political which constitute the main pillars for the study of the Palestinian political reality.
+This course aims to study the Palestinian issue from its beginning until present in social, economic and political issues.

 11000127 Introduction to Computer Science 1